probot/stale/README.md

 # Set to false to disable.
 If disabled, issues still need to be closed manually, but will remain marked as stale.
 daysUntilClose: 7

+# Number of days of inactivity before a Pull Request with the stale label is closed (overrides daysUntilClose for Pull Requests).
+# Set to false to disable.
+If disabled, issues still need to be closed manually, but will remain marked as stale.
+daysUntilPullRequestStale: 7

 # Issues or Pull Requests with these labels will never be considered stale.
 Set to `[]` to disable
 exemptLabels:
   - pinned